 If you’re looking to kick start your education without an upfront financial burden, and you qualify, you can apply for an ISA.
 Under this program, you’ll pay $0 while enrolled, and only begin paying once you graduate (or withdraw) and begin making at least $40,000 a year.
 You’ll pay 15% of your pre-tax monthly income for a set number of months, or until you reach the payment cap.
 Repayment months and payment caps vary by program.

 If you choose our ISA payment plan, you may be eligible for monthly financial support.
 With a Living Stipend, you’ll receive $1,500 a month while enrolled in your Thinkful program.
 For example, if you chose to enroll in Engineering Immersion, a five-month long program, you’d receive five (5) $1,500 payments to help with essentials like groceries, bills, rent.
-It’s important to note that the Living Stipend is currently only available to students studying full-time at Thinkful who have selected the ISA plan.
+It’s important to note that the Living Stipend is currently only available to students studying Data Analytics, Software Engineering, Data Science, or Product Management full-time at Thinkful, and have selected the ISA plan.